-The first floor was conceived as two 1000 sf formal entertaining rooms, a parlor, a library, and a catering kitchen.
-The kitchen, butler’s pantry, dining room and two more entertaining rooms (one dedicated to music and a sitting room) fill out the second floor.
+The first floor was conceived as two 1,000-sf formal entertaining rooms, a parlor, a library, and a catering kitchen.
+The kitchen, butler’s pantry, dining room, and two more entertaining rooms (one dedicated to music, one functioning as a sitting room) fill out the second floor.
 The upper floors contain the bedrooms and offices.
-The style of the house includes direct reconstruction of the historic interiors, from both initial building campaigns but and diverges substantially in some rooms where the owners had particular stylistic, specifically, English 18th century, interests.
+Our team collaborated with Eve Ashcraft on the interior design.
+The style of the house includes direct reconstruction of the historic interiors but diverges substantially in some rooms, where the owners had particular stylistic touches in mind: specifically, English 18th century.

-The design and construction of the garage and garden were part of the first phase.
-The gardens, including a garden installed on the new garage roof, were designed primarily to be enjoyed from within the house or in walking to and from the garage.
-Densely planted, they include a waterlily pond, fountain wall and connecting loggia.
-Special attention was given to the paving patterns to enhance the walking experience and to the selection of plants for their blooms.
+The design and construction of the garage and garden were part of the first phase, which involved collaboration with landscape architect Victoria Steiger.
+The gardens, including a garden installed on the new garage roof, were designed primarily to be enjoyed from within the house or walking to and from the garage.
+Densely planted, they include a water lily pond, fountain wall, and connecting loggia.
+Special attention was given to the paving patterns to enhance the walking experience and to the selection of their plants for their blooms.

 Traditional Building, Palladio Award - Exterior Spaces, Gardens & Landscapes, 2005

 - "Square Roots: A Philadelphia Townhouse Reclaims Its Victorian Heritage" by Lynne Lavelle.
 Period Homes, November 2011.

 - "A Historic House in Philadelphia Serves as a Haven for Art and Music" by Lydia Lee.
 National Trust for Historic Preservation, January 2021.

 - "VMA's Lavish Renovation on Rittenhouse Square," by Michael Welton.
 Architects + Artisans, April 2021.